 Can you dry season and cook a turkey in one day?

-Yes! you can.
+Yes!
+You can.
 I would suggest doing so for a small turkey, between 5 – 10 pounds only.

 What if I don’t have time to let the turkey marinate for a long time?

 If you have a slow-cooker or a slow-roaster, don’t worry.
-You still can have a delicious turkey.
+You can still have a delicious turkey.
 Just remember that the longer the marinating time, the more flavorful your turkey will be.